Stop Before You Fail: Operational Capability Boundaries for Mitigating Unproductive Reasoning in Large Reasoning Models

 \autoref{appfig:CBhidden} visualizes the classification of solvable and unsolvable questions of all LRMs, along with the capability boundary (blue line) determined by the decision boundary of linear classifier (e.g., LDA).
 We observe that the two classes of questions are clearly separated, under random train–test splits.
-These results demonstrate that the features of capability boundaries are strongly encoded in the hidden states of the last input token, and is valid across different LRMs.
+These results indicate that the hidden states of the last input token contain useful signals related to the operational capability boundary, and is valid across different LRMs.